 'Australiana' means items of decorative arts and historic interest originating in or relating to Australia, e.g. books, paintings, prints, photographs, furniture, ephemera, ceramics, silver, jewellery, glass and other artefacts.

 The Australiana Society Inc. was founded in 1978 to encourage interest, collecting, preservation and research of Australiana.
-In 2018 we will celebrate 40 years as a forum for collectors, dealers, researchers and connoisseurs sharing our commitment to preserving Australia’s past.
+In 2018 we celebrated 40 years as a forum for collectors, dealers, researchers and connoisseurs sharing our commitment to preserving Australia’s past.

-Members includes all of Australia’s major federal and state public libraries, museums and art galleries and well as most serious private collectors.
+Members include all of Australia’s major federal and state public libraries, museums and art galleries and as well as most serious private collectors.